 Primary Categories: Aquatic Pest Control, Forest Pest Control, Right-of-Way Pest Control, Natural Areas Weed

-Management, Organotin Antifouling Paint, Ornamental & Turf, Raw
+Management, Ornamental & Turf, and Public Health.

 Secondary Categories: Demonstration & Research.

-The Florida Department of Agriculture and Consumer Services (FDACS) will contact you via email, 10-21 days after the exam and provide you with license application information.
+When do I find out if I pass the exam(s)?
+The Florida Department of Agriculture and Consumer Services will mail you your score 10-21 days after the exam and provide instructions for applying for your license.